cchitsiang/awesome-stars/topics.md

 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [wulkano/Aperture](https://github.com/wulkano/Aperture) - Record the screen on macOS
 - [sickcodes/Docker-OSX](https://github.com/sickcodes/Docker-OSX) - Run macOS VM in a Docker!
 Run near native OSX-KVM in Docker!
 X11 Forwarding!
 CI/CD for OS X Security Research!
 Docker mac Containers.
-- [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox for Windows, Linux, and macOS
+- [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox on x86 CPUs for Windows, Linux, and macOS
 - [kofigumbs/multi](https://github.com/kofigumbs/multi) - Create a custom, lightweight macOS app from a group of websites
 - [peripheryapp/periphery](https://github.com/peripheryapp/periphery) - A tool to identify unused code in Swift projects.
-- [RobotsAndPencils/xcodes](https://github.com/RobotsAndPencils/xcodes) - The best command-line tool to install and switch between multiple versions of Xcode.
+- [XcodesOrg/xcodes](https://github.com/XcodesOrg/xcodes) - The best command-line tool to install and switch between multiple versions of Xcode.
 - [macmade/Xclean](https://github.com/macmade/Xclean) - Xclean is a macOS menu bar app that provides a convenient way to clear Xcode's derived data or module cache.
 - [p0deje/Maccy](https://github.com/p0deje/Maccy) - Lightweight clipboard manager for macOS
 - [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
 A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.